BobbyWibowo/BobbyBDThemes/README.md

 It's named `watch.sh`, mark it as executable to use.
 The script itself will use `build.sh` to build, so make sure that's also executable.

-This needs `inotifywait`, in Debian/Ubuntu it's available as `inotify-tools`:
+This needs `inotifywait`, in Debian/Ubuntu it's available in `inotify-tools` package:

 ```shell
 sudo apt install inotify-tools -y